DayuanTan/AlgorithmsAndPractices/README.md

 # 0. Steps for all questions

-1. Confirm questions with interviewer, including input, output, examples; discuss about corner cases examples
+1. Clarification.
+Confirm questions with interviewer, including input, output, examples; discuss about corner cases examples.
-2. Describe your idea/thoughts
+2. Think out loud.
+Describe your idea/thoughts before coding.
+Talk before write.
+3. Point out your assumption.
+Like arguments/inputs are in memory, are they sorted already or not.
-3. Write your code while explaining it
+4. Talk through.
+Write your code while explaining it.
-4. Introduce your tests and run tests
+5. Introduce your tests and run tests.
+Test in real time, use examples given, then edge cases.
-5. Time and space complexity analysis
+6. Time and space complexity analysis
-6. Optimal solution or follow up
+7. Optimal solution or follow up

 - Algorithms with Time complexity O(n):